 Of Fathers and Sons

 I find it hard to believe that we will ever get another documentary like Of Fathers and Sons in the foreseeable future.
-Talal Derki does not merely chronicle the civil war that plagues Sudan.
+Talal Derki does not merely chronicle the civil war that plagues Syria.
 Posing as a sympathizer working to spread the cause, he takes his camera behind enemy lines into the camp of the jihadist Muhajideen for over two years.
 He hones in on a specific man and his many sons (there are no women featured in this film because women are not treated like people behind these walls), inching ever-closely toward the core of their beliefs, and, ultimately, manages to intimately infiltrate a radical army whose communal makeup is nothing short of horrific.

 The Gospel of Eureka